PdxCodeGuild/Full-Stack-Day-Class/notes/webappoverview.md

 ## Database

 This is where your data is persistently stored.
-It is another program that has a very generic interface (SQL language) that lets you save and fetch data.
+It is another program that somebody else wrote that lets you save and fetch data.

 We're gonna be focusing on **SQL databases**.
 SQL stands for **structured query language**.
-It is a text-based interface for other programs to select and send and receive data.

-You don't write this part.
+These databases use SQL for their interface, but we will use an [ORM](orm.md) to interface with them.

 E.g. [PostgreSQL](http://www.postgresql.org).

 ## Back-End